N-work-1/Vaadim/README.md

 # Vaadim
-We are trying to build a beautiful, fast and high quality for a deserving organization.
+We are trying to build a beautiful, fast and high quality website for a deserving organization.